tinystacks/aws-docker-templates-express/README.md

 * A sample Express application, defined in the `src` directory.
 * A Dockerfile that builds the Express file as a Docker image.
 * A `build.yml` file for AWS CodeBuild that builds the image and pushes it to Amazon Elastic Container Registry (ECR).
-* A `release.yml` file for AWS CodePipeline that deploys the image stored in ECR to a Amazon Elastic Container Service (ECS) cluster.
+* A `release.yml` file for AWS CodeBuild that deploys the image stored in ECR to a Amazon Elastic Container Service (ECS) cluster.

 Users can use the `build.yml` and `release.yml` YAML files to create an AWS CodePipeline pipeline that compiles the latest application into a Docker image, which is then stored in an Amazon Elastic Container Registry (ECR) registry that is accessible to the user.
-The Express application itself is deployed onto AWS as a Docker container using the Amazon Elastic Container Service (Amazon ECS) onto one of the user's available ECS clusters.
+The Express application itself is deployed onto AWS as a Docker container using Amazon Elastic Container Service (Amazon ECS) onto one of the user's available ECS clusters.

 ### Sample Application